-NBA Legend Kobe Bryant Predicts Fate Of LeBron James’ L.A.
-Lakers In 2018-19 NBA Season
+NBA Legend Kobe Bryant Predicts Fate Of LeBron James’ LA Lakers In 2018-19 NBA Season

-A year after assuming front office roles, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka fulfilled their promise to bring a superstar in Los Angeles.
-In the recent free agency, the Lakers succeeded to sign the best basketball player on the planet, LeBron James, to a four-year, $154 million contract.
+A year after assuming front office roles, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka fulfilled their promise to bring a superstar to Los Angeles.
+In the recent free agency, the Lakers succeeded in signing LeBron James to a four-year, $154 million contract.
 Unfortunately, the Lakers failed to acquire a second superstar to pair with James.

-Instead, the Lakers signed four veterans – JaVale McGee, Rajon Rondo, Lance Stephenson, and Michael Beasley – whose fit with LeBron James remains a huge question mark.
+Instead, the Lakers signed four veterans — JaVale McGee, Rajon Rondo, Lance Stephenson, and Michael Beasley — whose fit with James remains a huge question mark.
 The controversial free agency signings drew mixed reactions from people around the league, but Magic Johnson and Rob Pelinka were confident that they made the right decision.
-In an interview with Jerry Bembry of The Undefeated, Kobe Bryant defended the Lakers’ offseason moves and said that the Purple and Gold will be going to surprise a lot of people in the 2018-19 NBA season.
+In an interview with Jerry Bembry of The Undefeated, Kobe Bryant defended the Lakers’ offseason moves and said that the purple and gold will surprise a lot of people in the 2018-19 NBA season.

 “The Lakers are going to surprise a lot of people.
 Rob [Pelinka, the Lakers’ general manager], has smartly built a team of physical players.
 Big, versatile, fast, physical players.
 He understands that if you want to challenge Golden State, you can’t challenge them with shooting.
 That’s what they do.
 You’ve got to beat them somewhere else.
 You have to beat them with size.
 Chippiness.
 Feistiness.
 Strength and speed.
 And he has a team that has that.
 He has a mixture of vets that are still in their primes and young kids that are hungry and open-minded and willing to learn.”